learn-co-curriculum/dsc-multiple-regression-cumulative-lab/README.md

 #### 1. Load the Data Using Pandas

+Practice once again with loading CSV data into a `pandas` dataframe.

 #### 2. Build a Baseline Simple Linear Regression Model

+Identify the feature that is most correlated with `price` and build a StatsModels linear regression model using just that feature.

 #### 3. Evaluate and Interpret Baseline Model Results

+Explain the overall performance as well as parameter coefficients for the baseline simple linear regression model.

 #### 4. Prepare a Categorical Feature for Multiple Regression Modeling

+Identify a promising categorical feature and use `pd.get_dummies()` to prepare it for modeling.

 #### 5. Build a Multiple Linear Regression Model

+Using the data from Step 4, create a second StatsModels linear regression model using one numeric feature and one one-hot encoded categorical feature.

 #### 6. Evaluate and Interpret Multiple Linear Regression Model Results

+Explain the performance of the new model in comparison with the baseline, and interpret the new parameter coefficients.

 ## 1. Load the Data Using Pandas